stonkyoloer/News_Spread_Engine/README.md

-# Credit Spread Screener
+# 🌎 Credit Spread Screener

 Work in Progress...

-1. Start with 9 sectors and scan for catalysts across earnings, filings, flows, sentiment, ratings, volatility, support/resistance, and relative strength.
-GPT-5 and Grok select the top 3 tickers per sector, 27 tickers total.
+1. Start with 9 sectors and scan for catalysts across earnings, filings, flows, sentiment, ratings.

+2. GPT-5 and Grok select the top 45; each.

-2. Scripts pulls live market data from the tastytrade server, and uses Black-Scholes to get PoP and ROI.
+3. Scripts pulls live market data from the tastytrade server, and uses Black-Scholes to get PoP and ROI.

-3. GPT-5 and Grok link news and events to each spread, producing entry and exit plans.
+4. GPT-5 and Grok link news and events to each spread, producing entry and exit plans.

 **Need a tool or automation for your project?
 Hit me up, and I’ll build it: stuart.alexander.phi@icloud.com**